Security Tips

 Corporate Account Takeover (CATO)

 Corporate Account Takeover occurs when a criminal obtains electronic access to your bank account and conducts unauthorized transactions.
-The criminal obtains electronic access by stealing the confidential security credentials of your employees who are authorized to conduct electronic transactions (wire transfers, Automated Clearing
+The criminal obtains electronic access by stealing the confidential security credentials of your employees who are authorized to conduct electronic transactions (wire transfers, Automated Clearing House‐ACH, and others) on your corporate bank account.

 There are several methods being employed to steal confidential security credentials.
 Phishing mimics the look and feel of a legitimate financial institution’s website, e‐mail, or other communication.
 Users provide their credentials without knowing that a perpetrator is stealing their security credentials through a fictitious representation which appears to be their financial institution.
 A second method is Malware that infects computer